Should You Bench Press With Your Feet Up?

 But for an exercise that is so common, and that most of us have done at one point or another, it is surprising that there isn’t a clear consensus on how to do it properly.

-Yup, if you take a look at guys benching at your gym, you’ll likely notice a bunch of different styles…
+Yup, if you take a look at people benching at your gym, you’ll likely notice a bunch of different styles…

-Some guys will have their legs planted firmly on the ground; other guys will have their feet up on the bench, or even in the air.
+Some will have their legs planted firmly on the ground; others will have their feet up on the bench, or even in the air.

 Is one of these the correct style?